 Investments and Retirement Funds

-The real estate agent salary is entirely dependent on a commission based income.
-Therefore, planning for the future is an vital part of saving money.
+The real estate agent’s salary is entirely dependent on a commission-based income.
+Therefore, planning for the future is a vital part of saving money.
 If you don’t put away funds into investments or a retirement plan, you won’t have any money to fall back on when (or if) you decide to retire.

 Save for an Emergency

-Reserving some of your money for a bad scenario is a standard practice for real estate professionals.
-Your salary is unpredictable and non consistent.
-Having as much safety nets in place to catch you when you fall will make or break your career.
+Reserving some of your money for a bad scenario is standard practice for real estate professionals.
+Your salary is unpredictable and inconsistent.
+Having as many safety nets in place to catch you when you fall will make or break your career.

 Cash and Cards: Learn to Use Both

 Paying with cash is an old, traditional trick.
 When you strictly use cash for the payments of goods and services, you will spend less overall.
 The reason being, paying with cash is harder than paying with a debit or credit card.
 Transparent money transactions (such as paying with a credit card) cause you to be less averse to payments.

 Therefore, when you pay with cash, you’re less likely to overspend.
 This will help you stay within your real estate budgeting limits – especially if you run out of cash in your wallet.

 When you’re paying with credit cards, you’re more likely to spend more money.
 However, there’s plenty of benefits to making payments using a credit card.
 One of the major benefits is accruing points over time.
 This will make you eligible for special perks and rewards with your bank provider.